fredericbarry/wc-algolia-integration/README.md

 define( 'ALGOLIA_INDEX_NAME', '' );
 ```

+## Development

+- Increment the version number in the plugin header
+- Create and push a tag corresponding to the version number
+- Create a release and document the changes

 ## Reindex all products using WP-CLI

 Run the following command from the plugin's root directory: